-The audiobook Stamped from the Beginning - The Definitive History of Racist Ideas in America by Ibram X. Kendi is currently available for free on Spotify, a music and podcast platform/app that does not require a Library card.
-The book was winner of the 2016 National Book Award for Nonfiction, a New York Times Bestseller, a Washington Post Bestseller, and named one of the Best Books of the Year by the Boston Globe, Washington Post, and Chicago Review of Books.
+5. Listen to the audiobook Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
+It is currently available for free on Spotify, a music and podcast platform/app that does not require a Library card.
+The book was winner of the 2016 National Book Award for Nonfiction.
+It's a good choice if you are waiting for a hold to come in!

-The National Museum of African American History & Culture's Talking About Race Portal provides "tools and guidance to empower your journey and inspire conversation."
-It is broken up into three online modules for different audiences: I am an Educator, I am a Parent or Caregiver, and I am a Person Committed to Equity.
-The modules include embedded videos, diagrams, and question prompts to help illustrate and support the processing of complex ideas.
+10. Explore the National Museum of African American History & Culture's Talking About Race Portal.
+The modules include embedded videos, diagrams, and question prompts to help illustrate and support the processing of complex ideas and also inspire conversation.

 11. Check out an IndyPL Book Club in a Bag Kit and host a racial equity book club.
 Gather your family, friends, co-workers, or neighbors and we'll take care of gathering enough books for the group and also supply some suggested discussion questions to help get you started.
 All you have to do is reserve a Book Club Kit.
 Each kit contains 10 copies of the same title with suggested discussion questions.
 Learn more and FAQ.

 Available Book Club Kit titles include: